• Skip to primary navigation

 Jump to:

-• How To Make Small Batch Chocolate Chip Cookies
+Why you'll love this Small Batch Chocolate Chip Cookies Recipe

 • Fresh baked cookies in under 30 minutes